Wu-Can/k-normCode/README4.md

 ## Description

-The goal of this software is to solve high-dimensional sparse linear regression problems under either the VaR or the CVaR risk measures.
-Please see the paper for details.

-The software is written in MATLAB and compares with the publically available [Gurobi optimizer](https://www.gurobi.com/downloads/gurobi-software/), and the [PSG program](http://www.aorda.com/index.php/downloading/).
+The goal of this software is to solve high-dimensional sparse linear regression problems under either the VaR or the CVaR risk measures. it is written in MATLAB and compares with the publically available [Gurobi optimizer](https://www.gurobi.com/downloads/gurobi-software/) and the [PSG program](http://www.aorda.com/index.php/downloading/).
 For all of them, free academic licenses are available.

-This software contains three kinds of optimization problems and the corresponding solvers:
+####  Three kinds of optimization problems and the corresponding solvers

 - CVaR regression with a fixed lambda: the convex CVaR-based sparse linear regression with a fixed value of lambda.
   - **N-ALM**: the semismooth Newton based on the proximal augmented Lagrangian method
   - **ADMM**: the alternating direction method of multipliers